4B. COMMUNITY INVOLVEMENT

 Prosper Gold Mining & Milling Co.
 (NV), V.P.

 In 1903 and 1908 William was named President of the Kentucky Brewer's Association, which had about a dozen members.
 A silver cup that honored William during his first Presidency is shown on the side.
 This brewer's group was comprised mostly of German-born or first generation brewery owners.
 One of their concerns was to collectively monitor the state sentiments and efforts that threatened the sale of alcohol.
-This organization, as well as similar associations, at times tried to align itself with other producers of alcoholic beverages and believed that the federal taxes they paid - amounting to amounting to nearly one-half of the nations revenues - would be a deterrent to Prohibition.
+This organization, as well as similar associations, at times tried to align itself with other producers of alcoholic beverages.
+They believed that the Federal taxes they paid - amounting to amounting to nearly one-half of the nations revenues - would be a deterrent to Prohibition.
+However, with the passage of the 16th Amendment in 1913 allowing Federal corporate and personal taxes, this provided the U.S. government with an alternative source of revenue and less dependency on revenue from sales of alcohol.

 c.
 1900.
 Wm.
 Riedlin is standing, third from the left.
 It is unknown who else is in this photo, or its purpose.
 Please let us know if you have any additional information about it.